noise64/golem-go-multi/README.md

 After adding a new component the `build` command will also include it.

 ## Using Worker to Worker RPC calls

+### Under the hood

+Under the hood the _magefile_ commands below (and for build) use generic `golem-cli stubgen` subcommands:
+ - `golem-cli stubgen build` for creating remote call _stub WIT_ definitions and _WASM components_ for the stubs
+ - `golem-cli stubgen add-stub-dependency` for adding the _stub WIT_ definitions to a _component's WIT_ dependencies
+ - `golem-cli stubgen compose` for _composing_ components with the stub components

+### Magefile commands and required manual steps

 The dependencies between components are defined in  the [/magefiles/magefile.go](/magefiles/magefile.go) build script: